We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - Randomising family units when assessing a dietary intervention, to avoid the possibility of different members of the same family being assigned to different interventions.

-- In a trial of a smoking cessation intervention delivered by GPs, for example, it may also be more practical to randomise patients in the same cluster, e.g. those attending the same practice.
-Asking the same GP to deliver two entirely different interventions is impractical, and additionally patients of the same physician may be acquainted
+- In a trial of a smoking cessation intervention delivered by GPs, it may also be more practical to randomise the GP practices to one of the interventions.
+Asking the same GP to deliver two entirely different interventions is impractical, and additionally patients of the same physician may be acquainted.

 The main feature of such interventions is that patients are nested within larger clusters, or groups, such as GP practices, hospitals or communities.
-The intervention is applied at that level, while the outcomes are measured at the patient level.
+The intervention is applied at the cluster level, while the outcomes are measured at the patient level.

 The effects of interventions applied at the cluster level might be greater than the sum of effects on individuals, for example social networks reinforcing health promotion messages or herd immunity in immunisation programmes.
 Clustering according to established groups may also reduce the risk of contamination, for example if patients in different treatment arms discuss their respective interventions.